isomerpages/govtech-corp/_get-involved/Join Our Communities/For Citizens: Tech Kaki.md

 people has played an active role in the development of our digital products and services.</p>
 <p>Members from our 6,000-strong Tech Kaki community take part in focus group
-discussions, government user testing, surveys and more to ensure that our products and services meet the needs of citizens and businesses.&nbsp;</p>
+discussions, user testing, surveys and more to ensure that our products and services meet the needs of citizens and businesses.&nbsp;</p>
 <p>As a Tech Kaki community member, you’ll get first dibs on various government
 digital products and services before they launch.
 Read on to explore the potential of your contributions as a Tech Kaki member.</p>